top of page

 United States Suspends Visa Processing for Armenia and 74 Other Countries

-The United States has announced a suspension of foreign visa processing for citizens of Armenia and 74 other countries, according to a report by Fox News citing sources within the U.S. State Department.
+The United States has announced a suspension of immigrant visa processing for citizens of Armenia and 74 other countries, according to a report by Fox News citing sources within the U.S. State Department.
 The measure is set to take effect on January 21 and will remain in place for an indefinite period.

-A spokesperson for the State Department confirmed the suspension but did not provide further details regarding its scope or implementation.
-As a result, citizens of Armenia and the other affected countries seeking tourist, student, work, or immigrant visas may face prolonged uncertainty.
+A State Department spokesperson confirmed the suspension but did not provide further details regarding its scope or implementation.
+As a result, citizens of Armenia and the other affected countries seeking to immigrate to the United States may face prolonged uncertainty.

-For now, the State Department has not indicated when the reassessment of visa procedures will be completed.
-Until further notice, visa applicants from Armenia and the other affected countries are expected to be denied processing, leaving many individuals and families waiting for clarity on their ability to travel to or immigrate to the United States.
+For now, the State Department has not indicated when its review of immigrant visa procedures will be completed.
+Until further notice, immigrant visa applicants from Armenia and the other affected countries are expected to face refusals or processing suspensions, leaving many individuals and families waiting for clarity about their future.

 Support independent reporting from the region by subscribing to The Armenian Report.
 Our team is funded solely by readers like you.